rainmanh/jumpscale_core8/docs/GettingStarted/GettingYourFeetWet/AYS.md

 - **Monitoring Tool**

-To get acquanted with [AYS](/AYS/AYS-introduction.md) type the following at the command line:
+@todo: provide simple examples here that introduce AYS usage

+AYS Service Manager (`ays`) is a standalone command line tool that comes with JumpScale:
 ```
 ays
 ```

+It provides a full featured application/service management toolset for install, configuring and controlling any service based on an [AYS service template](../../AYS/Definitions/2-Templates-Recipes-Instances.md).
+To get full understanding use check the [AYS documentation](../../AYS/AYS-introduction.md) type the following at the command line: